-Total annual precipitation in 2018, was 66.7 inches, which is 27.3 inches (69%) greater the normal.
-The (median) annual precipitation for the full period of record between 1964 and 2018 at the Dulles Airport monitoring station was 39.4 inches.
+Total annual precipitation in 2019, was 40.8 inches, which is 1.0 inches (3%) greater the normal.
+The (median) annual precipitation for the full period of record between 1964 and 2019 at the Dulles Airport monitoring station was 39.8 inches.
 Precipitation data are obtained from seven monitoring sites in the county (Figure 3).
 Four precipitation stations are part of the National Weather Service's (NWS) cooperative monitoring network and two rain gages are operated by the U.S. Geological Survey (USGS).
 The NWS sites have relatively long periods of record with one having nearly continuous data since 1930 (Table 1).
 The two USGS rain gages have mostly continuous data records beginning in 2004 and 2005 and provide data at 5-minute intervals.

-Data from the long-term records indicate that annual precipitation has ranged from a minimum of 20.4 inches (at the Lincoln station in 1930) to maximum of 76.1 inches (at the Limestone Branch station in 2003).
-For purposes of identifying "normal" (mean) conditions and for comparison to current conditions, the standard practice is to group climatic data into periods of 30 consecutive years with the most recent year of the group ending in "0".
-For the 30-year period of 1981 through 2010, the annual median precipitation at the Dulles Airport was 40.5 inches and for the period of record 39.4 inches.
+Data from the long-term records indicate that annual precipitation has ranged from a minimum of 20.4 inches (at the Lincoln station in 1930 and no longer in service) to maximum of 76.1 inches (at the Limestone Branch station in 2003).
+For purposes of identifying "normal"